 4. Ride the Peak 2 Peak Gondola

 If you’re slightly terrified at the thought of ziplining across mountains at 100km per hour, you may consider opting for something with equally gorgeous views at a more leisurely pace.
 The Peak 2 Peak 360 Experience is just what you need.

 To begin, start in Whistler Village and get your Peak 2 Peak Pass.
 This will include access to the Whistler Village Gondola which takes around 25 minutes to reach the end.

 You can then board the Peak 2 Peak Gondola, which takes you across to Blackcomb Mountain within 11 minutes for an amazing sightseeing experience.

-There’s plenty to do on both mountains, including a few small souvenir shops and chalet-style restaurants (all mountain activities are cashless).
+In the winter, this area is a favourite spot for backcountry skiing but in the summer there’s plenty to do on both mountains, including a few small souvenir shops and chalet-style restaurants.
+Note that all mountain activities are cashless.

 Once you’ve explored both mountains, you can eventually ride the Blackcomb Gondola right back down back to the Whistler Village, where you can continue exploring or take a breather at one of the many local businesses in the area.

-Insider Tip: If the line up to ride the gondola up Whistler Mountain is long, there’s often no wait to go up the Blackcomb side, a 5-minute walk away.
-At the top of Blackcomb, aside from the reservation-only restaurants, there is also a canteen selling fast food.
+🌟 Insider Tip: If the line up to ride the gondola up Whistler Mountain is long, there’s often no wait to go up the Blackcomb side, a 5-minute walk away.
+At the top of Blackcomb, aside from the reservation-only restaurants, there’s also a canteen selling fast food.

 One of the most rewarding things to do in Whistler in summer is to go exploring by e-bike.
-It’s the perfect combination of exercise and sightseeing.
+An eBike Adventure is the perfect combination of exercise and sightseeing.